 It appears probable, however, that sunlight will be the color we know for only a negligibly small part of the Sun’s history.
 Stars, like individuals, age and change.
 As we look out into space, We see around us stars at all stages of evolution.
 There are faint blood-red dwarfs so cool that their surface temperature is a mere 4,000 degrees Fahrenheit, there are searing ghosts blazing at 100, 000 degrees Fahrenheit and almost too hot to be seen, for the great part of their radiation is in the invisible ultraviolet range.
 Obviously, the “daylight” produced by any star depends on its temperature; today(and for ages to come) our Sun is at about 10,000 degrees Fahrenheit, and this means that most of the Sun’s light is concentrated in the yellow band of the spectrum, falling slowly in intensity toward both the longer and shorter light waves.

-2. Which of the following statements can be supported from this text?
+Ques 2.
+Which of the following statements can be supported by this text?

 [A].
 The passage is mainly about the evolutionary cycle of the Sun